rtalleyman/action-averager/README.md

 ## Building

-Run `make build`.
+Run `make build`

 This will compile an executable that acts as an example for using the package.

 ## Running

-Run `make run` or `make build` then `make run`.
+Run `make run`

-This will either build then run or run an already built example executable.
+This will run the example executable for this project.

+## Testing

+Testing is done using the ginkgo BDD test framework with gomega as the matcher library.
+More information can be found here: https://onsi.github.io/ginkgo/.
+The repo needs to be initialized before running these tests so be sure to run `make init` and follow any and all of the instructions in the Set up section.

+Run `make test` to quickly run all of the tests.

+Run `make test-debug` to debug tests and to provide more verbose test output.

 ## Other Make targets

 Running `make all` will build, run, then delete the example executable.

 Running `make clean` will delete the example executable.